grpc-ecosystem/go-grpc-middleware/README.md

 [gRPC Go](https://github.com/grpc/grpc-go) recently acquired support for Interceptors, i.e. [middleware](https://medium.com/@matryer/writing-middleware-in-golang-and-how-go-makes-it-so-much-fun-4375c1246e81#.gv7tdlghs)
 that is executed either on the gRPC Server before the request is passed onto the user's application logic, or on the gRPC client either around the user call.
-It is a perfect way to implement common patters: auth, logging, message, validation, retries or monitoring.
+It is a perfect way to implement common patterns: auth, logging, message, validation, retries or monitoring.

 These are generic building blocks that make it easy to build multiple microservices easily.
 The purpose of this repository is to act as a go-to point for such reusable functionality.
 It contains